 The prognosis for people with dyslexia is mixed.
 The disability affects such a wide range of people, producing different symptoms and varying degrees of severity that predictions are hard to make.
 The prognosis is generally good, however, for individuals whose dyslexia is identified early, who have supportive family and friends and a strong self-image, and who are involved in a proper treatment program.

 - Unable to read satisfactorily in spite of adequate intelligence and educational opportunity

 - Unusual difficulty in spelling (beyond the weekly spelling test)

-- Unable to recite the alphabet in sequence
+- Unable to write or recite the alphabet in sequence

 - Reversals, rotations, transpositions in reading and writing